Dev123047/crystal_soteria/README.md

 6) mkdir [directory_name] : Creates a directory in the current working directory. *Note : All the new directories made with this command wont be retained when the window/tab is refreshed, other than the ones pre-made.*

+7) touch [file_name] : Creates a (txt *only yet*) file in the current working directory. *Note : All the new files made with this command wont be retained when the window/tab is refreshed, other than the ones pre-made.*

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Test User credentials :